Get more information about Humboldt State University by clicking links below:

 Admission Requirements & Details

-The admissions information below may give you an idea of the candidates Humboldt State University accepts.
+The admissions information below may give you an idea of the candidates HSU accepts.
 The details may include admissions application requirements and recommendations, SAT/ACT scores of accepted students, as well as any college or dual credits that may be transferred.
-This information can be used to see your chances of getting into Humboldt State University.
+This information can be used to see your chances of getting into HSU.

 Admission Requirements & Recommendations